Pareto Frontier for the Performance-Complexity Trade-off in Beyond Diagonal Reconfigurable Intelligent Surfaces: Appendix

 \subsection{Proof of Lemma~\ref{lem:forest2}}

-Assume a graph $\mathcal{G}$ to be a forest with $G$ connected components, with the $g$th component including $N_g$ vertices, with $\sum_{g=1}^GN_g=N$.
-Since $\mathcal{G}$ is a forest, each connected component is a tree and the $g$th component includes $N_g-1$ edges \cite{bon76}.
-Thus, the number of edges in $\mathcal{G}$ is given by
+Consider a forest $\mathcal{G}$ with $G$ connected components, where the $g$th component has $N_g$ vertices, with $\sum_{g=1}^GN_g=N$.
+Since $\mathcal{G}$ is a forest, each component is a tree, i.e., is a connected forest, and the $g$th component includes $N_g-1$ edges \cite[Theorem 2.2]{bon76}.
+Thus, the number of edges in $\mathcal{G}$ is

 proving that $G=N-L$.